Does overloading work with Inheritance?

-If we have a function in base class and a function with same name in derived class, can the base class function be called from derived class object?
-This is an interesting question and as an experiment predict the output of the following C++ program.
+If we have a function in base class and another function with the same name in derived class, can the base class function be called from derived class object?
+This is an interesting question and as an experiment, predict the output of the following C++ program:

 The output of this program is: